mhmmedinan/rentACarMicroservices/README.md

 For the config server to work, you need to write the <b>@EnableConfigServer</b> annotation in the configserver application startup class.

-If you want to run it on Docker, you can install it with the docker <b>pull muhammedinan/config-server-image</b> command from <a href="https://hub.docker.com/repository/docker/muhammedinan/config-server-image">https://hub.docker.com/repository/docker/muhammedinan/config-server-image </a>
+If you want to run it on Docker, you can install it with the docker <b>docker pull muhammedinan/config-server-image</b> command from <a href="https://hub.docker.com/repository/docker/muhammedinan/config-server-image">https://hub.docker.com/repository/docker/muhammedinan/config-server-image </a>

+<b>docker run -d -p 8888:8888  muhammedinan/config-server-image</b> You can run it as a container on docker with the command